Cómo contar tu historia

 DEVELOP YOUR STORY

-Now that you’ve seen some examples, develop your own story using our worksheet.
+Now that you’ve seen some examples, develop your own story.
 Think about the most compelling choice point – perhaps it was the first time you felt part of a community in the face of a major challenge, or your choice to do something about injustice for the first time.